How the CCG deals with complaints and concerns

 If you need any help from an independent body you may wish to contact the Independent Complaints Advocacy Service.
-Locally this service is provided by BH Impetus.
+Locally this service is provided by Brighton and Hove Impetus.
 They can write letters for you and assist you to present your case, if you wish.
 Their service is free of charge.

 What is the time limit for making a complaint?

 You should normally complain within 12 months of the event(s) concerned or within 12 months of becoming aware that you have something to complain about.
 Complaints managers in NHS organisations have discretion to waive this time limit if there are good reasons why you could not complain earlier.

 Local resolution aims to resolve complaints quickly and as close to the source of the complaint as possible, using the most appropriate means.
 You can raise your concerns immediately by speaking to a member of staff who may be able to resolve your concerns without the need to make a more formal complaint.

 However, if you want to continue with a formal complaint you can do this by telephone, email or letter to the Complaints Team.

 If you make your complaint orally, a written record will be made.
 You will be sent a copy as acknowledgement and asked to contact us if you wish to make any amendments.
 To help us deal with your complaint effectively, please provide the following information when you contact us:

 - The patient’s name and contact details name if you are complaining on behalf of someone else (if this is the case, you may be asked to complete a consent form).

 - Where and when the incident took place that you are complaining about.

 - Full details of the complaint.